Jean-Sifrein Maury: Bonapartist

 Louis XVIII dealt another blow to Cardinal Maury's prestige and amour propre.
 On 28 March 1816, he issued a royal ordonnance, restoring the pre-revolutionary titles and structure of France's academies, and adding lists of members.
 Maury's name was deliberately left off the list of members of the Académie française.

 Maury died on 10 May 1817, primarily from a disease contracted in prison, thought to have been scurvy.

-Criticism

-As a politician, his wit and eloquence made him a worthy rival of Mirabeau.
-He sacrificed much to personal ambition, yet remained publicly unremembered by Louis XVIII as a courageous supporter of Louis XVI and by the papacy as the one defender of the Church during the States-General.

-As a critic, he was and is considered a very able writer.
-Sainte-Beuve gives him the credit of discovering Father Jacques Bridayne and of giving Bossuet his rightful place as a preacher above Massillon.
+Legacy

+According to the Encyclopædia Britannica Eleventh Edition: